Swarnendu-sekhar-ghosh/Swarnendu-sekhar-ghosh/README.md

 - 👋 Hi, I’m @Swarnendu Sekhar Ghosh, currently a postdoctoral researcher at the University of Genoa in the Department of Naval, Electrical, Electronic and Telecommunications Engineering (DITEN).
-- Earlier, I was a Doctoral Researcher at Microwave Remote Sensing Lab (MRSLab), CSRE, IITBombay, India.
+- Previously, I was a Doctoral Researcher at Microwave Remote Sensing Lab (MRSLab), CSRE, IITBombay, India.
 My PhD Thesis has been supervised by Prof.Avik Bhattacharya.
 - 👀 My doctoral research was focused mainly on Polarimetric Synthetic Aperture Radar (PolSAR) data and Probabilistic machine learning techniques.
 - 🌱 I had worked on the utilisation of process-based regression techniques for retrieving biophysical parameters of crops and forests.
 -  I’m looking to collaborate on the application of probabilistic machine learning techniques in multi-sensor remote sensing data.